Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

 alternatives for some of these packages may be found in the Latios Framework Add-Ons package at various stages of development.

-For NetCode Projects, the Latios Framework will detect the NetCode package and enable additional C\# files for compilation.
+For NetCode Projects (NetCode support is deprecated and will no longer work in a Unity version later than 6.3), the Latios Framework will detect the NetCode package and enable additional C\# files for compilation.
 One of these provides a dedicated NetCode bootstrap type called `LatiosClientServerBootstrap`, which offers Latios Framework equivalents of `ClientServerBootstrap`.
 You can further customize each type of world with the additional bootstrap interfaces provided, which you can automatically generate from the *NetCode Standard – Injection Workflow* bootstrap.
 The *NetCode QVVS – Explicit Workflow* bootstrap is experimental.

 After the bootstrap is created, it can be [customized](Customizing%20the%20Bootstraps.md).